mischa-hildebrand/AlignedCollectionViewFlowLayout/README.md

 ### Additional configuration

-`AlignedCollectionViewFlowLayout` always distributes the cells horizontally with a constant spacing which is the same for all rows.
+For the `left` and `right` alignment `AlignedCollectionViewFlowLayout` distributes the cells horizontally with a **constant spacing** which is the same for all rows.
 You can control the spacing with the `minimumInteritemSpacing` property.

     alignedFlowLayout.minimumInteritemSpacing = 10